eXpl0it3r/Advent-of-Code/2021/README.md

 ## Community

 Looking forward to discussing things on the [SFML Discord](https://discord.gg/nr4X7Fh) server again.
-In case anyone wants to checkout some other solutions, here are links to some other repos.
+In case anyone wants to check out some other solutions, here are links to some other repos.

 - [_hao](https://github.com/underscoreHao/advent-of-code)
 - [Dew](https://github.com/crumblingstatue/advent-of-code)